memrearal/memrearal/README.md

 ### Welcome 👋

 <p>
   I am a passionate developer who has experience with Python, C, C#, PHP, JavaScript, React, Node.js, Next.js and React Native.
 I have been developing lots of projects.
 I have experience (quite or partially) in all areas where JavaScript is used (Mobile, Web, Server, etc...).
+I am currently focusing on Competitive programming.
 </p>
 <br>